 The challenge with applying bullying regulations to private messaging is that human relationships can be very complex.
-Private messaging could involve interactions that are highly nuanced and context-dependent and could be misinterpreted as bullying, like a group of friends sharing an in-joke, or an argument between adults currently or formerly in a romantic relationship.
-It does not seem clear that government regulation of these types of conversations are required, given there are already measures to protect against when these conversations become abusive.
+Private messaging could involve interactions that are highly nuanced and context-dependent and could be misinterpreted as bullying, like a group of friends sharing an in-joke or an argument between adults currently or formerly in a romantic relationship.
+It does not seem clear that government regulation of these types of conversations is required, given there are already measures to protect against when these conversations become abusive.

 Potential to regulate political speech

 Secondly, we believe the threshold set for an adult cyberbullying scheme could potentially lead to broader ramifications than anticipated and extend the eSafety Commissioner’s regulatory powers to legitimate political speech and debate.
-The threshold is very low and we believe there is significant likelihood that the adult cyberbullying scheme will become de facto the regulation for all speech online.
+The threshold is very low and we believe there is a significant likelihood that the adult cyberbullying scheme will become de facto the regulation for all speech online.

 There is also the very real risk that this low threshold, as it has in other legislation, would capture political speech: the heat of political debate may result in legitimate political comments that could be considered offensive.
-Because the speech of political officials is within scope of the legislation, a regulator will have the discretion to potentially police what politicians say to each other.
+Because the speech of political officials is within the scope of the legislation, a regulator will have the discretion to potentially police what politicians say to each other.

-Given the highly ambiguous thresholds for regulatory action under the proposed legislation such as ‘serious harm’ and ‘offensive’, there is significant likelihood that the adult cyberbullying scheme becomes de facto the regulation for all speech online.
+Given the highly ambiguous thresholds for regulatory action under the proposed legislation such as ‘serious harm’ and ‘offensive’, there is a significant likelihood that the adult cyberbullying scheme becomes de facto the regulation for all speech online.